saileshdwivedy30/Auto-Log-Insights/README.md

 The dashboard is a kibana service, configured specially to work with our Elasticsearch service.
 (IP - 34.28.235.62:5601)

 ## Installation steps
-Please see each individual folder
+Please see each individual folder:

 - [Flask Service VM](/flask_service/README.md)
 - [Elasticsearch Service VM](/elasticsearch-service/README.md)